thomasWeise/oa/performance/statistics/average/README.md

 Assume that we have obtained a sample&nbsp;$A=(\arrayIndex{a}{0},\arrayIndex{a}{1}, \dots, \arrayIndex{a}{n-1})$ of $n$&nbsp;observations from an experiment, e.g., we have measured the quality of the best discovered solutions of 11&nbsp;independent runs of an optimization algorithm.
 We usually want to get reduce this set of numbers to a single value which can give us an impression of what the "average outcome" (or result quality) is.

+We could just report the best solution encountered over all runs, but this would not be a good idea&nbsp;[@BD2007HTAARTPOASAOAPMOBROANOR].
+First, it would not really tell us about the performance of our algorithm, but about our algorithm *with restarts*.
+Second, the best result over many runs could also be a fluke, e.g., just one lucky hit that will not occur again.
+Third, the best encountered solution is just one value from&nbsp;$n$ runs which is not influenced by the results of the other $n-1$&nbsp;runs.
+It is not a bad idea to report the best solution encountered in the runs, especially if it is better or equally good than the best known solutions (BKS) for a given problem&nbsp;[@IJG2016MPOOAIEC].
+However, reporting *only* the best result is overly optimistic and we need some other indicator for the average performance that we can expect.

-Three of the most common options for doing so, for estimating the "center" of a distribution, are the *arithmetic mean*, the *median*, and the *geometric mean*.
+Three of the most common options for this purpose, for estimating a central value of a distribution, are the *arithmetic mean*, the *median*, and the *geometric mean*.

 #### Arithmetic Mean and Median